MADiff: Motion-Aware Mamba Diffusion Models for Hand Trajectory Prediction on Egocentric Videos: Proposed Method

-where we denote the concatenation of $x_t$ and $m_t$ along the channel dimension as $[x_t, m_t]$ for brevity.
-Note that we do not use the sum of $x_t$ and $m_t$ here because $\bar{B}$ can adaptively reweight the two features.
-Besides, $B$ and $C$ in Eq.~(\ref{eq:mamba_ori0}) and Eq.~(\ref{eq:mamba_ori}) are also projection functions of the input $[x_t, m_t]$, and thus are also referred to as motion-aware projection matrices.
+where we denote the concatenation of $x_t$ and $m_t$ along the channel dimension as $[x_t, m_t]$ for brevity. \myblue{We do not use the sum of $x_t$ and $m_t$ here because $\bar{B}$ can adaptively reweight the two features.} Besides, $B$ and $C$ in Eq.~(\ref{eq:mamba_ori0}) and Eq.~(\ref{eq:mamba_ori}) are also projection functions of the input $[x_t, m_t]$, and thus are also referred to as motion-aware projection matrices.
 The additional motion-related term in Eq.~(\ref{eq:mdss1}) and matrices $B$ and $C$ being functions of egomotion jointly determine the motion-driven property in our proposed selective scan pattern.
 Here, we do not let matrix $A$ be a function of egomotion, because it stably encapsulates historical information, solving long-range dependency inherent in sequential past egomotion and other fusion features following the HIPPO theory~\cite{gu2020hippo}.
 Ultimately, the output signals can be computed in parallel by the discrete convolution of the input sequence:

-where $N_\text{p}+N_\text{f}$ corresponds to the length of the holistic hand trajectory.
-Compared to the previous works \cite{ma2024diff,bao2023uncertainty,liu2022joint,liu2020forecasting}, our proposed motion-aware Mamba with MDSS maintains temporal causality (scanning along the time direction unidirectionally) and simultaneously exhibits reasonable explainability in the state transition process of hand movements while narrowing the inherent gaps caused by egomotion.
+where $N_\text{p}+N_\text{f}$ corresponds to the length of the holistic hand trajectory. \myblue{$\mathbf{x}$ and $\mathbf{m}$ denote the concatenation of all the fusion tokens $x_t$ and egomotion features $m_t$ along the temporal dimension, respectively.} \myblue{It is worth noting that our proposed motion-aware Mamba avoids the quadratic cost of the attention mechanism in transformer and simultaneously exhibits reasonable explainability in the state transition of hand movements.
+The motion-driven selective scan also adaptively retains critical causality across temporal sequences and narrows the inherent gaps caused by egomotion, outperforming the static weights of MLPs with limited sequential dependency modeling capacity. }